RioWeil/rioweil.github.io/_pages/notes.md

 ### Quantum Mechanics II (PHYS 402)
 - **Files:** (Work In Progress) [TeX Source (GitHub)](https://github.com/RioWeil/PHYS402-notes)
 - **Description:** Notes written for students of UBC's PHYS 402.
 The course is an advanced undergraduate course in quantum mechanics, covering portions of the first six chapters in Sakurai's *Modern Quantum Mechanics* as well as some additional topics.
-- **Topics Covered:** Fundamental concepts/formalism, Quantum dynamics, Quantum foundations and entanglement, Symmetries, Angular momentum, Approximation methods, Identical particles.
+- **Topics Covered:** Fundamental concepts/formalism, Quantum dynamics, Quantum information and foundations, Symmetries, Angular momentum, Approximation methods.
 - **Pre-requisites:** A first course in quantum mechanics (covering the first four chapters of Griffith's *Introduction to Quantum Mechanics*).
 However, the theory is developed from the ground up, and formally one only needs linear algebra and some experience with differential equations.

 ### Real Analysis I/II (MATH 320/321)